Who is our instructor?

 The instructor, who’s also the founder of Patanjali Institute, is Dr. Sohail Ebady.
 He has decades of experience as a yoga teacher (21 years) and as a hypnotherapist (20 years).
 In the course of his hypnotherapy practice, Dr. Ebady realized that yoga and hypnotherapy done together can be a very potent tool towards helping someone achieve inner peace.

 Dr. Ebady speaks English, Persian, German, Hindi and Urdu.
-He has given the Yoga Teacher Training and Hypnotherapy Diploma Course in 17 countries.
-He's now based in Chiang Rai, Thailand and Bali, Indonesia.
+For the past 17 years he has been travelling the world, teaching yoga and conducting self-hypnosis workshops to teach his method of hypnotherapy in various parts of the world.
+He’s now based in Chiang Rai, Thailand and Bali, Indonesia.

 For more information about Dr. Ebady, check out About Sohail Ebady.

 Why do we have a maximum group size of 10 students?

 Our courses in Thailand, Sri Lanka and Bali are limited to 10 people only for every class.
 This is to make sure that our instructor, Dr. Sohail Ebady, will have ample chance to observe each student and provide individual assistance.
 This is why our training works.
 All students benefit from Dr. Ebady’s personalized professional feedback and guidance.

 Do I need a visa to Thailand or Indonesia?

 Most nationalities are given a free 30-day tourist visa on arrival.
 For some passport holders, you may need to apply in your country of residence.
 If you wish to extend your stay in Thailand longer than 30 days, border runs to Myanmar (just 20 minutes away from the resort) can be arranged at your own expense.
 Please note that over staying your visa will result in a 500 THB per day penalty upon departure.

 You can also ask for a 60-day-visa from the Thai embassy in your own country before arriving in Thailand.